F E A T U R E F I L M S

 Loving Vincent is a highly anticipated film that will be the first fully painted animation feature film.
 It tells the story of painter Vincent van Gogh.
 The film stars Saoirse Ronan, Douglas Booth, Aidan Turner and Chris O'Dowd.

-StudioBauhaus is responsible for running the Athens studio (Mabrida) - with 20 trained painter-animators - alongside the main production studio in Gdansk, Poland.
-The production in Greece started in November 2015, and set to finished in November 2016.
+StudioBauhaus and it's producer Konstantinos Vassilaros is responsible for setting up and running the Athens studio (Mabrida Studios) - with 23 trained painter animators - alongside the main production studio of Gdansk, in Poland.
+The production in Greece started in November 2015, and finished in the end of 2016.
 The film is the brainchild of polish animator Dorota Kobiela and Oscar winning producer Hugh Welchman (Peter and the Wolf) of Breakthru Films.
-The film won the Audience Award at Annecy's Film Festival in June 2017, and will be released in more than 150 countries worlwide.
+The film won the Audience Award at Annecy's Film Festival in June 2017, was nominated for a Golden Globe and an Oscar.
+It has been released in over than 100 countries worlwide, and grossed so far over 30 million dollars.

 D O C U M E N T A R Y F I L M S